projectacrn/acrn-hypervisor/doc/developer-guides/hld/vuart-virt-hld.rst

 *************

 A vUART can be used as a console port, and it can be activated by a ``vm_console <vm_id>`` command in the hypervisor console.
-From :numref:`console-uart-arch`,  there is only one physical UART, but four console vUARTs (green color blocks).
+:numref:`console-uart-arch` shows only one physical UART, but four console vUARTs (green color blocks).
 A hypervisor console is implemented above the physical UART, and it works in polling mode.
-There is a timer in the hv console.
-The timer handler dispatches the input from physical UART to the vUART or the hypervisor shell process and gets data from vUART's Tx FIFO and sends it to the physical UART.
-The data in vUART's FIFOs will be overwritten when it is not taken out in time.
+The hypervisor console has a timer.
+The timer handler sends input from the physical UART to the vUART or the hypervisor shell process.
+The timer handler also gets data from the vUART's TX FIFO and sends it to the physical UART.
+The data in the vUART's FIFOs is overwritten if it is not taken out in time.

 .. figure:: images/uart-virt-hld-2.png
    :align: center